KiranCS-17/RESET-RESTORE-NF/README.md

 -----------------------------------------------------------------------------
-With eIMS introduction to leverage the Service Based Architecture, the HSS handling EPC+IMS can under go upgrade or maintenence for patch updates in that case thre needs a indication to the IMS peers of HSS like CFX or TAS for restoration.
+With eIMS introduction to leverage the Service Based Architecture, the HSS handling EPC+IMS can under go upgrade or maintenence for patch updates in that case there needs a indication to the IMS peers of HSS like CFX or TAS for restoration.
-The old HSS indicates to the diameter peer via new AVP telling that it no more avaialable to serve the requests and provides a SBI based HSS end point to send the subsequent request on SBI interface Since HSS has already learnt the CFX and its capabilities, it knows which similar SBI based HSS can best serve the subsequent IMS N70/N71 API calls.
+The old HSS indicates to the diameter peer via new AVP telling that it is no more available to serve the requests and provides a SBI based HSS end point to send the subsequent request on SBI interface Since HSS has already learnt the CFX and its capabilities, it knows which similar SBI based HSS can best serve the subsequent IMS N70/N71 API calls.